 His offering is simply a jug of water.
-The origin of his importance in the nativity is connected to the scarcity of water in Provence at various times in the past.
+The origin of his importance in the nativity is connected to the scarcity of water in Provence at various times.

 Le Ravi or town crier

-He is the village idiot, a naïf character who has nothing to offer but who is touched by the grace of the event.
+Le Ravi is the village idiot, a naïf character who has nothing to offer but is touched by the grace of the event.
 He rejoices in Christ’s birth and is thus also represented with his arms raised (a well-known gesture of the Mediterranean people).
-He wears a bonnet on his head, has a wife called “la ravido” and is also associated with the state of astonishment.
+The character wears a bonnet on his head, has a wife called “la ravido”, and is associated with the state of astonishment.

 The knife and scissor grinder

 He exercised his activity in the streets of various villages but also on roads and would sharpen anything when he was requested to do so.

 According to tradition, there are three Wise Men: Melchior, Gaspard and Balthazar.
 The Magi are richly dressed, and each brings an offering for Jesus (gold, frankincense and myrrh).
 They come from a long way away, guided to Bethlehem by a star (a miniature version of which is hung above the nativity and on top of the Christmas tree).
 In the Provençal Nativity, they are often represented with at least one camel and a cameleer.

 According to tradition, they arrive at the barn on 6 January and thus are generally hidden behind the nativity until that date (some families even move them around the room throughout the whole Christmas period until they finally reach the barn of the nativity on 6 January).